 You can reach my Google Scholar page here.

-- Why Bother?
+- 2019.
+Why Bother?
 Rethinking Participation in Elections and Protests (with Susan Stokes).
-Forthcoming, Cambridge University Press (Studies in Comparative Politics).
+New York: Cambridge University Press (Studies in Comparative Politics).

 - 2018.
 Beyond Opportunity Costs: Campaign Messages, Anger, and Turnout among the Unemployed (with Eli Rau and Susan Stokes).
 British Journal of Political Science.
 Published online August 29.
 Link PDF

 - 2018.
 Relative Economic Performance and the Incumbent Vote: A Reference Point Theory.
 Journal of Politics.
 80(1): 16-29.
 Link PDF

 - Scholarly dialogue: A Response to Arel-Bundock, Blais, and Dassonneville

 - 2018.
 Presidents Shaping Public Opinion in Parliamentary Democracies: A Survey Experiment in Turkey (with Ali Çarkoğlu).
 Political Behavior.
 40(2): 371-393.
 Link PDF